EuroPython/website/data/pages-content/how-to-conference.md

 To avoid such a scenario we recommend you take it _slow_.
 Take breaks, maybe skip a few lectures and talk to people.
 Make friends, contribute to the hallway track, and gather swag.
 Moreover, try and keep your sleep schedule to the best of your extent (easier said than done) and remember to stay hydrated.
 Dublin doesn't have the typical hot European summer but coffee ain’t water, yo!
 This is a marathon, not a sprint.
 And we learn more and assimilate content better when we are rested and enjoying ourselves.
 And remember: all work and no fun makes us all dull girls!
 And no one wants to deal with your grumpy self so be cool!

+And in case you do get grumpy, check out our Quiet Room at Wicklow Hall 2B for a bit of a rest.

 <figure src="https://sd.keepcalms.com/i-w600/keep-calm-its-conference-time-4.jpg" />